Team

 Giuseppe Feola – programme leader

 Giuseppe Feola is Associate Professor of Social Change for Sustainability at Utrecht University.
-Giuseppe conducts research on social-ecological change in modern societies, with a primary empirical focus on agri-food systems.
+Giuseppe conducts research on the social-, cultural- and political-ecological (i) conditions, (ii) mechanisms, and (iii) consequences of sustainability transformations.
+Specifically, I am primarily interested in grassroots and community-led transformations towards social and economic models that, not depending on perpetual economic growth, aim to sustain human wellbeing and the ecological basis of life.
 He aims to develop an empirically based theory of societal transformation to sustainability, to contribute to the societal debate on this challenge, and to build a bridge between theory and political action.
 Giuseppe is the recipient of a European Research Council Starting Grant and of a Netherlands Research Organisation VIDI Grant that fund UNMAKING.

 Laura van Oers

-Laura van Oers is a PhD candidate on the NWO-funded VIDI project within the UNMAKING project.
+Laura van Oers was a PhD candidate on the NWO-funded VIDI project within the UNMAKING project.
 She graduated in 2017 from the MSc in Innovation Sciences at Utrecht University and wrote her thesis on the creation of legitimacy in Dutch Community Supported Agriculture (CSA) initiatives.
-In the PhD project, Laura studies CSA and permaculture as cases of radical grassroots innovation in the context of food and agriculture in the Netherlands.
-Through empirical studies she sets out to understand how grassroots innovations, as alternative spaces, may contribute to sustainability.
-Laura worked as a junior researcher and lecturer at the Copernicus institute of Sustainable development from 2017 until 2019.
+Laura worked as a junior researcher and lecturer at the Copernicus Institute of Sustainable Development from 2017 until 2019.
 Other research topics she explored include smart urbanism, knowledge politics, visions and expectations.
+Laura successfully defended her PhD thesis in June 2024.

 Learn more about Laura’s PhD research project here.